XTniveKX/project_temp/README.md

 yarn install
 ```

-If you need to config database, you can open `next.config.js`.
+If you need to config database, you can open `next.config.js` and edit `env`.

 After that, run the development server: